Rose Bowl (stadium): Other events

-The stadium was used for midget car racing in the 1940s.
+The stadium was used for midget car racing in the 1940s and early 1950s.

 The stadium held its first country music festival in June 1981, named A Day in the Country.

 The event was produced by Richard Flanzer of AtlanticPacific Music.

 The stadium hosted the 2007 Drum Corps International World Championships August 7 through August 11, 2007.
 The Rose Bowl was the final stadium to host the championship before DCI moved their corporate offices to Indianapolis with the championships being held at Lucas Oil Stadium until at least 2028.
-This was the first (and only) time the DCI championships had ever been held west of Denver, Colorado in the 45-year history of DCI.
+This was the first (and only) time the DCI championships had ever been held west of Denver, Colorado in the 52-year history of DCI.

 It hosted auditions for the top American television show, American Idol, on August 8, 2006.
-The stadium has also been used as part of the music video shoot for the song "The Last Song", the second single released by the American rock band The All-American Rejects, which features the band performing the song in the middle of the stadium to an empty crowd.
+The stadium has also been used as part of the music video shoot for the song "The Last Song", the second single released by the American rock band the All-American Rejects, which features the band performing the song in the middle of the stadium to an empty crowd.

 The stadium's Court of Champions was the site of a "Roadblock" from seventeenth season of the CBS reality TV show The Amazing Race where teams had to help decorate three sections of the theme float for the 2011 New Year's Day Rose Parade.

 In November 1997, the International Churches of Christ (Los Angeles) gathered at the Rose Bowl for their Worship Service, with an attendance of 17,000.

 The Brookside Golf Course hosted the Los Angeles Open on the PGA Tour in 1968, won by Billy Casper in late January.

 The Rose Bowl was used for high school graduation ceremonies for the Alhambra Unified School District's Alhambra High School, Mark Keppel High School and San Gabriel High School on May 27, 2021, La Cañada Unified School District's La Cañada High School on June 3, 2021, and Glendale Unified School District's Glendale High School and Herbert Hoover High School on June 10, 2021, and Crescenta Valley High School on June 11, 2021, instead of holding at their respective campuses due to the COVID-19 restrictions.